avylove/python101/python101/lesson4_flow_control.rst

 =====================

 * Here are simple examples for creating custom exceptions
-    * Class will be covered in another lesson
+    * Classes will be covered in another lesson

     .. code-block:: python